Chart Color Schemes

 Tuggerah - Kangy Angy is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections, released in 2022 with a base year of 2021, are utilized.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Based on projected demographic shifts and latest population numbers, Tuggerah - Kangy Angy is expected to expand by approximately 390 persons by 2041, with an overall increase of about 7.8% over the 17-year period.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on projected demographic shifts, the area is expected to increase by approximately 390 persons by 2041, representing a total increase of 7.8% over the 17-year period.

 Frequently Asked Questions - Population